 The English curriculum provides students with a sound background in interpreting literature and expository writing, and prepares you to teach these subjects to secondary students.
 The diversity of the secondary education English curriculum requires competence in language arts and grammar, teaching ability in several periods of literature, knowledge of various genres and major figures, and a strong background in both English and American literature.

 The requirements listed reflect the most recent information from the English department.
 You are advised to consult the IWU catalog and your English advisor regarding current requirements for your graduating class.
 See the Teacher Education Program Handbook for information about program admittance, student teaching, and Illinois and Illinois Wesleyan certification requirements.

 The courses below must be taken in the sequence listed.
-Refer to the IWU catalog for course prerequisites.
-None of the courses below may be taken concurrently.
+Refer to the IWU catalog for course prerequisites and restrictions on concurrent enrollment.

 |Sophomore year, spring or junior year, fall||Educ 260||Middle School Philosophy (elective; required for middle school endorsement)|

 |Junior year, spring||Educ 360||Curriculum and Pedagogy in English and Foreign Language|

 |Educ 365||Reading, Writing, and Communication in the Content Areas|